MatthijsMud/godot-docs/classes/class_renderingdevice.rst

 Returns how many allocations the GPU has performed for internal driver structures.

-This is only used by Vulkan in Debug builds and can return 0 when this information is not tracked or unknown.
+This is only used by Vulkan in debug builds and can return 0 when this information is not tracked or unknown.

 .. rst-class:: classref-item-separator